 Engine & Gearbox Failures

-Incidents in car parks, accidents on motorways, MOT failures and natural disasters have all been known to ruin both people’s vehicles, and their day.
-Here at Scrap Car Comparison we don’t just compare prices for end-of-life vehicles which are destined to be scrapped for crushing.
+Selling your damaged car fast couldn’t be easier.
+Non-running cars caused by accidents, MOT failures and natural disasters have all been known to ruin both your vehicle, and your day.
+Here at Scrap Car Comparison we don’t just compare prices for end-of-life and broken cars and vans which are destined to be scrapped for crushing.
 We also have a large network of trusted buyers who specialise in purchasing damaged and broken cars for salvage.

 How To Sell A Broken Or Damaged Car.

 There’s an array of different reasons which can cause a car to be classified as damaged or broken.
 However, the reasons often fall into one of the following three categories; bodywork, engine/parts or interior.

 Because it is usually an element which is damaged, and not the entirety of the car, it means that the vehicle can often be sold as salvage and the car’s parts will be used to help repair other vehicles.
 For example; if you had two of the same cars in terms of make, year and model but one of them had a damaged engine and was a non-starter and one of them had a smash-damaged shell, a specialist would be able to use elements of each car to create one working vehicle.
 Fixing damaged cars can be time-consuming, expensive and often people don’t have the required expertise to be able to do so themselves, which is why vehicles that require a certain level of work, are often sold on as salvage vehicles.

 Selling a broken or damaged car can be a confusing time and you may find yourself wondering whether people will want it, especially if you’re selling an MOT failure, a non-runner or need to sell an insurance write-off, but salvage categories have made it easier for people to understand the differences between broken and damaged vehicles.